 You might be thinking: but isn’t reducing the dynamic range a bad thing?
 Well, compressors lower the volume of loud peaks–they even out the notes that stick out in the mix.
 Compressors lower the volume of loud peaks–they even out the notes that stick out in the mix.
 10 Free Online Music Tools That Will Kickstart Your Creativity.
 Music production is more accessible than ever.

 So access it!
-All you need is a laptop, an internet connection and your creativity to make fire tracks.
-How you say?
-Well, lots of web-savvy developers are making online music tools that improve all parts of your music production workflow—from composing, to sequencing and sampling.
 7 Tips to Create Headroom and How It Will Save Your Mixes.
 Headroom is like air—your mix needs it to be able to breathe.

 Compression will always be the subject of heated debate in regard to appropriate usage (don't mention the Loudness War...), but whether you like to use liberal amounts of it all over your mixes, prefer to apply it in small doses, or just want to learn more about the subject, we can help.
+Click through the gallery to find links to some of MusicRadar's most popular compression-related articles.
 The Ultimate EQ Cheat Sheet for Every Common Instrument.
 Image via Shutterstock You asked, and you shall receive, Sonicbids blog readers.